QiuYukang/5G-LENA/doc/source/nr-module.rst

 The IPSD (Interference Power Spectral Density) corresponds to the aggregated received power of all signals at each rem point (treated as interference).

-For the nr radio environment helper we have introduced the following terminologies:
+For the nr radio environment helper we have introduced the following terminologies\:
  * RTD(s) -> rem transmitting device(s)
  * RRD -> rem receiving device